We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Insurance companies do not have to cover fertility testing — both at home and in facilities — in most states.
 Only 15 states require any type of coverage, but it is often insufficient to offset the cost.

-At-home fertility tests can help people tell when they are most likely to conceive.
+At-home fertility tests can help you tell when you are most likely to conceive.
 The tests check specific hormone levels and sperm characteristics.

 However, fertility tests should not take the place of a doctor’s appointment.
 It can help to interpret the results with a healthcare professional who can provide additional advice and, if necessary, treatment.